nop33/si/src/content/custom-page/home.md

     description: >
-      In practice, we raise awareness about global catastrophic risks, bridge the gap between innovation and policy, and advocate for the interests of future generations, all with the aim of ensuring a flourishing future.
+      In practice, we raise awareness about global catastrophic risks, bridge the gap between innovation and policy, and advocate for the interests of future generations in policymaking processes.
 Our activities encompass research, policy support, and facilitation.
     link:
       title: More
       url: /projects/